cvc5/ethos/user_manual.md

 ## Computational Operators

-The Ethos has builtin support for computations over all syntactic categories of SMT-LIB version 3.0.
+Ethos has builtin support for computations over all syntactic categories of SMT-LIB version 3.0.
 We list the operators below, roughly categorized by domain.
 However, note that the operators are polymorphic and in some cases can be applied to multiple syntactic categories.
 For example, `eo::add` returns the result of adding two integers or rationals, but also can be used to add binary constants (integers modulo a given bitwidth).